Strong Priority and Determinacy in Timed CCS: Abstract

 \section{Abstract}

-Building on the classical theory of process algebra with priorities, we identify a new scheduling mechanism, called \textit{(sequentially) constructive reduction} which is designed to capture the essence of synchronous programming.
-The distinctive property of this evaluation strategy is to achieve determinism-by-construction for multi-cast concurrent communication.
-In particular, it permits us to model shared memory multi-threading with reaction to absence as it lies at the core of the programming language Esterel.
-In the technical setting of \ccs extended by clocks and priorities, we prove for a large class of processes, which we call \textit{structurally coherent} the confluence property for constructive reductions.
-We further show that under some syntactic restrictions, called \textit{pivotable} the operators of prefix, summation, parallel composition, restriction and hiding preserve structural coherence.
-This covers a strictly larger class of processes compared to those that are confluent in Milner's classical theory of \ccs without priorities.
+Building on the standard theory of process algebra with priorities, we identify a new scheduling mechanism, called \textit{constructive reduction} which is designed to capture the essence of synchronous programming.
+The distinctive property of this evaluation strategy is to achieve determinacy-by-construction for multi-cast concurrent communication with shared memory.
+In the technical setting of \ccs extended by clocks and priorities, we prove for a large class of \textit{c-coherent} processes a confluence property for constructive reductions.
+We show that under some restrictions, called \textit{pivotability}, c-coherence is preserved by the operators of prefix, summation, parallel composition, restriction and hiding.
+Since this permits memory and sharing, we are able to cover a strictly larger class of processes compared to those in Milner's classical confluence theory for \ccs without priorities.